openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/5_generics.rst

     let c1 = new C2<number>          // equal to C2<number, number, string>
     let c2 = new C2<number, string>  // equal to C2<number, string, string>
     let c3 = new C2<number, Object, number> // all 3 type arguments provided

+    function foo <T1 = T2, T2 = T1> () {}
+    // That is a compile-time error,
+    // as T1's default refers to T2, which is defined after the T1
+    // T2's default is valid as it refers to already defined type parameter T1

 |